 Research into trust typically involves surveying people on how much they feel they trust technology – as well as institutions, processes and other people.
 Surveys, however, are not always a reliable barometer since they have three main flaws:

 First, consumers are not always candid – they may want to please the researcher or convey positive social values.
 Second, the surveys themselves may not be specific enough about whom we are trusting to do what.
-We may trust our neighbor to walk our dog, for example, but would we trust them to run the country?
+We may trust our neighbor to walk our dog, for example, but would we trust them to run the location?
 Finally, there is a misguided notion that more trust is always better – in fact, having too much trust in the wrong device, institution or politician is not a good thing.
 For these reasons, while survey-based measures of trust are included in the attitudes pillar of the digital trust model, it is just as important to look at people’s behavior as a proxy for trust.

 “People can be skeptical about technology and still elect to use it”